eladkarako/exiftool-source/README.md

          All format codes may be modified by 'l' or 'u' to specify lower or upper case respectively (ie. %le for a lower case file extension).
          When used to modify %c or %C, the numbers are changed to an alphabetical base (see example H above).
-Also, %c may be modified by 'n' to count using natural numbers starting from 1, instead of 0 (see example F above).
+Also, %c and %C may be modified by 'n' to count using natural numbers starting from 1, instead of 0 (see example F above).

-         This same *FMT* syntax is used with the -o and -tagsFromFile options, although %c is only valid for output file names.
+         This same *FMT* syntax is used with the -o and -tagsFromFile options, although %c and %C are only valid for output file names.

-    -W[!|+] *FMT* (-tagOut)
+    -W[+|!] *FMT* (-tagOut)
          This enhanced version of the -w option allows a separate output file to be created for each extracted tag.
-The differences between -W and -w are as follows:
+See the -w option documentation above for details of the basic functionality.
+Listed here are the differences between -W and -w:

          1) With -W, a new output file is created for each extracted tag.